 Dutchcraft Truss and Metal Inc. Staff

-Pictured from Left to Right: (Dan Kienzle, Darren Watson, Matt Kay, Ron Willet, Matt Russell, Jeanette Stoltzfus, Reggie Stoltzfus, Chris Morgan, Charles “Cook” Dewalt, Jeremiah Steinert, Steve McDaniel, Zach Peters, Galen Hershberger, Terri Brotherton, Tom Studer, Glenn McDaniel, and Adam Yacklin) Not Pictured: Dave Speakman and Ian Archer
+Pictured from Left to Right: (Dan Kienzle, Darren Watson, Matt Kay, Ron Willet, Matt Russell, Jeanette Stoltzfus, Reggie Stoltzfus, Chris Morgan, Charles “Cook” Dewalt, Jeremiah Steinert, Steve McDaniel, Zach Peters, Galen Hershberger, Terri Brotherton, Tom Studer, and Adam Yacklin) Not Pictured: Dave Speakman and Ian Archer

 QUALITY ROOF TRUSSES AT GREAT PRICES!!!

 Dutchcraft Truss is a manufacturer of wood roof trusses for homes, garages and post frame buildings as well as commercial buildings.
 We can design, build and deliver your roof trusses at a very competitive price.
 We also supply high quality metal roofing and siding products to contractors and Do-It-Yourselfers.
 We have a full line of trims and accessories available to help you complete your project.
 We offer delivery from up to 150 mile radius of our shop location; from Cleveland to Columbus, to Youngstown and Pittsburgh.